Nova-UTD/navigator/docs/Planning/airbag.md

 ---

 ### speedCb
-Updates current_speed with new speep.
+Updates current_speed with new speed.

 ### distanceToSpeedLimit
 Maps distance to max speed, limiting speed as little as possible.